How to Make Your Substack Posts Perform Better

 How to improve open rates

-Headlines and sub-headings are very important to open rates - it doesn’t matter how good your work is, if people aren’t inspired to open your emails they will never see it.
-Use the data in the Stats>Emails part of your dashboard to analyse the headlines of the posts with the best open rates and look for themes or patterns that resonate with your readers.
+Headlines and sub-headings are very important to open rates - it doesn’t matter how good your work is, if people aren’t inspired to open, they will never see it.
+Use the data in the Stats>Posts part of your dashboard to analyse the headlines of the posts with the best open rates and look for themes or patterns that resonate with your readers.

 Are your posts getting new subscribers?